Surgeon Simulator 2 Review – A Passing Grade

 Prince of Persia Remake to be Announced at Ubisoft Forward – Rumour

-A couple of weeks ago, a retailer listing popped up online for Prince of Persia remake– which, of course, was surprising because no such game has been announced by Ubisoft yet.
+A couple of weeks ago, a retailer listing popped up online for a Prince of Persia remake– which, of course, was surprising because no such game has been announced by Ubisoft yet.
 Ordinarily, most people would have waved that away as being nothing, but not long after that listing went up, Bloomberg's Jason Schreier said that it was an accurate leak after all, and that the "surprise announcement" would be coming very soon.

 With a second Ubisoft Forward digital showcase coming next week on September 10, the assumption has been that that's when this game – if it is indeed real – will be announced, and Schreier recently said that that will be the case.
 Speaking recently during the Triple Click podcast (at around the 27:00 mark, as spotted by Wccftech), Schreier mentioned that Ubisoft are planning on announcing the Prince of Persia remake during the Ubisoft Forward show.